appgate/conkolla/README.md

 * Model or craft API requests and work with real responses.
 * [Report data on API responses in form of JSON or CSV](./example_reporting.md)
 * Let's you retrieve tokens when you have not yet covered the auth process in your script.
-* Can be used as a API gateway connecting to many AppGate Controllers at the same time.
+* Can be used as a API gateway connecting to many Appgate Controllers at the same time.
 * Gives you discovery with a Web based UI.
 * Gives you all the scripting flexibility to use the http rest API (JSON).
-* Administrate your AppGate.
+* Administrate your Appgate.
 * Copy from one collective to another.
 * [Do multi entity manipulation](./console_multi.png).
 * One time system admin tasks that would be too heavy doing it in the UI.